Modest Proposal To Companies: Let Your Customers Respond To Your Emails - Kill no-reply@

 You then have to hire additional staff just to sift through the quagmire of emails to discard or route the emails to more appropriate destinations.

 The convenience to the customer is minor.
-The burden on an organization to
+The burden on an organization to deal with such a system would be massive, possibly insurmountable.

+One important issue that did not pop into your head immediately was that an email ping pong match with 10 incomplete single line answers from the customer takes much longer than what is reasonable to spend in a busy b2c environment.

+If people aren't willing to spend the time in a phone queue, the customer service may equally not want to have their people tied up with a single customer query.
+Lengthy dialog will only be possible with chat bots doing the interaction.

 Do you want to pay for it?
 (Score:2)